Sailing Performance & Handling

 Known Issues & Buyer’s Checklist

 Prospective buyers should approach a CSY 42 PH with a specific checklist focused on the era's common manufacturing hurdles.
 The most notorious issue is the "black iron" fuel tanks.
 Unlike modern aluminum or stainless tanks, these were built into the structure and are highly prone to corrosion and leaking after four decades.
-Replacing them is a major "engine-out" surgical procedure that can cost upwards of $10,000 to $15,000.
+Replacing them is a major "engine-out" surgical procedure that can cost upwards of 15,000.

 Another critical area is the hull’s gelcoat.
 CSY used a specific resin during certain production years that has become synonymous with osmotic blistering.
 While these blisters are rarely structural due to the sheer thickness of the hull, they are a significant aesthetic and maintenance concern.
 The original plastic portlights are also a common failure point; they are prone to crazing and leaking and are frequently replaced by owners with high-quality stainless steel or bronze units.
 Lastly, while the hull is solid glass, the decks are balsa-cored; buyers should use a moisture meter to check for soft spots around stanchion bases and windlasses, where water intrusion can cause delamination.